migtarx/new-tab-clock/README.md

 And done!
 You have your "new-tab" chrome extention ready for your daily uses!

 ## TODO
-* Add support to other browsers
+* Add support to other browsers.
-* Add configurable option for showing seconds in the clock
+* Add configurable option for showing seconds in the clock.
+* Optimize JS fetch code for reading the config.json file.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.